 Has your loved one turned into somebody you don’t even recognize?

-This is a gut wrenching, harrowing experience for the person suffering with substance abuse disorder, as well as their loved ones.
+This is a gut-wrenching, harrowing experience for the person suffering from substance abuse disorder, as well as their loved ones.
 It’s easy to wonder, “why won’t they just stop doing this”?
 If only it was that simple…

 Opioids are powerful drugs that affect the entire body.
 They are prescription medications used for a variety of reasons including pain control and severe coughing.
 Some common names of prescription opioid medications include Hydrocodone or Vicodin, Lortab, or Lorcet.
 Oxycodone, Percocet OxyContin or Percodan.
 Dilaudid, Darvocet, Darvon, Fentanyl and Morphine.

-The dangers of opioid use include a high abuse potential with a strong risk for addiction.
-People sometimes self-medicate to get a feeling of euphoria and getting high.
+The dangers of opioid use include a high abuse potential with a strong risk for dependence.
+People sometimes self-medicate to get a feeling of euphoria and to get high.
 This can lead to increasing dependence on the drug both psychologically and physically.
-As dependence and tolerance grows, people may resort to stealing others medications, buying from drug dealers, or moving to a more potent, less expensive option such as heroin.
+As dependence and tolerance grow, people may resort to stealing other medications, buying from drug dealers, or moving to a more potent, less expensive option such as heroin and now street fentanyl.
 If the drug is stopped, severe withdrawal sickness can occur.
 They no longer take it to get high but simply to feel normal and avoid “dope sickness”.